tomasmcm/MittenLink/README.md

 The cold wallet never has to connect to any contract, the only requirement is to make a transfer with a specific value from the cold wallet to the hot wallet.

+ps: This is a proof of concept, it was not deployed or tested in a production environment yet.

 # Process